sargeschultz11/Azure-Runbooks/Report-OneDriveSharedItems/README.md

 1. **Authentication**: The script authenticates to Microsoft Graph API and Azure Storage using the Automation Account's Managed Identity.
 2. **User Identification**: Looks up the user ID from the provided UPN.
 3. **OneDrive Access**: Gets the user's OneDrive drive ID.
-4. **Content Scanning**: Recursively scans the OneDrive for shared items, examining sharing permissions.
+4. **Content Scanning**: Using a queue-based approach, scans the OneDrive for shared items, examining sharing permissions.
 5. **Report Generation**: Creates a CSV report with details of all shared items.
 6. **Storage Upload**: Uploads the report to Azure Blob Storage and returns the URL.

+## Performance and Safety Features
+The script includes several mechanisms to ensure reliable operation with large OneDrive collections:

+- **Queue-based folder traversal**: Uses a non-recursive approach to prevent stack overflow errors with deeply nested folder structures
+- **Safety timeout**: Automatically stops processing after 10 minutes to prevent runbook timeouts
+- **Folder limit**: Caps processing at 1,000 folders to avoid excessive execution time
+- **Item limit**: Caps item processing at 10,000 items to prevent performance issues
+- **Robust error handling**: Isolated try/catch blocks for each item's permission check to ensure errors with individual items don't halt the entire process

+These safety measures make the script suitable for enterprise environments with large and complex OneDrive structures.

 ## Output
 The script produces a PowerShell custom object with the following properties: